What is an ectopic pregnancy?

 An ectopic pregnancy results when an early pregnancy becomes implanted anywhere outside the cavity of the womb.
 It is a potentially serious condition affecting about one in 100 pregnancies.
 Most ectopic pregnancies develop in the fallopian tubes but some cases occur in the ovary, cervix or even the abdominal cavity.
 The early pregnancy cannot survive away from the protective, nourishing environment of the womb although it may continue to develop for several weeks.

 As the fallopian tube is not large enough to accommodate a growing baby, the thin wall of the fallopian tube will stretch causing pain in the lower abdomen and often vaginal bleeding.
 If not diagnosed and treated the tube can sometimes rupture, causing severe abdominal bleeding.

 Sadly there is no possibility that your pregnancy can survive.
 The loss of your baby is likely to make you feel very sad.
 In addition this may be the first time you have heard of this condition and so you may also feel shocked, confused and anxious about the future.
 The purpose of this leaflet is to explain fully what an ectopic pregnancy is.
 It is important that you understand exactly what has happened to you, and why we may recommend a certain course of action.

 What causes an ectopic pregnancy?

-The very early pregnancy normally spends four to five days in the fallopian tube before travelling to the cavity of the uterus where it implants around six to seven days after fertilisation.
+The very early pregnancy normally spends 4 to 5 days in the fallopian tube before travelling to the womb where it implants around 6 to 7 days after fertilisation.
 Any damage to the fallopian tube can cause a blockage or narrowing.
-Hormonal imbalance, malfunction of the uterus and tube, and infection can all impair the tubes normal function and result in ectopic pregnancy.
+Hormonal imbalance, malfunction of the uterus and tube and infection can all impair the tube’s normal function and result in ectopic pregnancy.
 Some women are at an increased risk of an ectopic pregnancy such as those: